 NSF will generally not fund international collaborators or employees of Federal agencies or Federally funded research and development centers (FFRDCs), as stated in the NSF PAPPG sections I.E.6. and I.E.7., respectively.
 The Program does not typically send proposals out for review that contain support costs that we cannot cover, including travel for international and Federal collaborators.
 We advise you to contact the Program prior to submission if you have questions regarding support for Federal employees or International participants.
-Support for state and local governments is only available for educational opportunities (see GPG I.E.4.).
+Support for state and local governments is only available for educational activities (see GPG I.E.4.).